 The bachelor’s degree in psychology provides excellent preparation for graduate school.
 For professional practice in the field, additional psychology courses in graduate school may be required.
 Recent developments indicate that an undergraduate degree in psychology also makes a sound basis for paraprofessional, community, and public affairs programs.
-The psychology student is advised to become a student member of American Psychological Association and to study The Psychology Major and Career Opportunities for Psychologists published by that organization.
+The psychology student is advised to become a student member of the American Psychological Association and to study The Psychology Major and Career Opportunities for Psychologists published by that organization.
 Find out how to make a difference in a mental health career.

 Psychology (BA), Counseling Psychology (BS)